5: Adjust threshold for deep convection over land

 fincl2 = 'TS:I','PS:I', 'U850:I','T850:I','PRECT:I','LHFLX:I','SHFLX:I','FLNT:I','FLNS:I'

-You can do this with a text editor.
-Alternatively, you can use the echo command:
+You can edit the file with a text editor.
+Alternatively, you can add the lines using echo:

 echo "nhtfrq(2) = -3">> user_nl_cam